 The study also revealed a direct correlation between the quality of benefits and alumni engagement.
 Groups offering high-quality benefits have higher alumni engagement.
 Groups that cheap-out and offer low-quality benefits suffer from higher alumni disengagement.
 It’s really that simple.

 Deadly Sin #5: Focusing on Short-Term Rather Than a Lifetime Relationship.

 A lust for short-term revenue at the expense of life-long relationships can evoke disaffection, leading alumni down forbidden paths.

 Take, for example, an alumni’s first gift to the annual fund.
 This initial alumni transaction is just the starting point, not the primary objective.
-Creating a life-long relationship with an alum is more important than any short term revenue generated from the gift.
+Creating a life-long relationship with an alum is more important than any short-term revenue generated from the gift.

-Successful alumni organizations aim to engage alumni over the long-haul, rather than just to generate operational revenue.
+Successful alumni organizations aim to engage alumni over the long haul, rather than just to generate operational revenue.
 That’s because constituent or membership-based relationships are like a marriage.
 The expectation should be that it will last a lifetime.
 But just like any successful marriage, the relationship takes a lot of work if it’s going to last.
 Both sides must contribute, and the relationship must adapt and grow over time.
 If there is little or no value in the relationship, the member will eventually feel used, neglected or betrayed, and the separation can often be bitter.
 Just talk to someone who has left a membership organization after a long relationship.
-Ask them why they left, and you’ll likely unleash a tirade of strong emotions, and it will usually involve feeling of betrayal, whether real or perceived.
+Ask them why they left, and you’ll likely unleash a tirade of strong emotions, and it will usually involve feelings of betrayal, whether real or perceived.

 See our recent article Stop Abusing Your Alumni’s Altruism (and Start Offering More Value)